JhouLab/Pi5WebcamRecorder/README.md

     curl -fsSL https://tailscale.com/install.sh | sh
     sudo tailscale up

-When you run this, it should open a firefox window into which you should log into the lab tailscale account.
+When you run this, it should open a browser window into which you should log into the lab tailscale account.
+If not, you will see a link that you can manually follow to log in.
+It might take a couple of tries for this to work.
+When done, the console window should report "Success." and return you to the prompt.
+If you don't see that, it didn't work yet.

 After this, it will automatically reconnect when rebooting Pi, and you don't need to restart it again.